 Apply For Your European Health Insurance Card Here

-We are neither affiliated with nor part of the NHS.
-This website can submit your European Health Insurance Card (EHIC) application on your behalf in return for a fee of £24.50 (we also accept phone and postal applications).
-We do not issue the EHIC ourselves.
-This decision rests solely with the NHS.
-You can secure a EHIC directly from the National Health Service without using our services, in which case no fees will be due.
-Have Questions or Require Assistance?
-Feel free to call us on: 0203 6000 185
+You can submit your European Health Insurance Card (EHIC) application through this website where for a processing fee of £24.50 (fully refundable should the UK not continue the EHIC after Brexit) we will check your form for errors and omissions before sending it to the NHS .
+Issuing any EHIC rests solely with NHS (who we are not affiliated with).
+You can request a EHIC directly from the National Health Service without using our services, in which case no fees will be due.
+For Questions & Assistance, call: 0203 6000 185

 European Health Insurance Card (EHIC / E111)

 This website provides third-party assistance and advice on the European Health Insurance Card.
 It is also known as the EHIC or EU Health Insurance Card issued by the NHS (formerly the E111 Card).

 There have been and with Brexit, there will likely continue to be a number of changes to the health card.
 These changes may include it no longer providing any coverage whatsoever to British citizens once the UK leaves the European Union.
 This website aims to provide the latest information (at no charge) independently of changes.
 You are encouraged to bookmark this site to your Favourites and/or return frequently.

 The purpose of this website is to provide up to date information on the European Health Card and your eligibility to apply for and/or renew one.
 You will find useful information and answers to the most frequently asked questions in regards to the EHIC and its coverage.
 We also provide an unaccredited submission service where a third party fee applies.